-J&K leaders demand probe after man who went ‘missing’ from Army custody found dead
+J&K leaders demand probe after man who went ‘missing’ from Army custody is found dead

 He also dismissed the Army’s claim that his brother had fled from their custody, describing it as a “blatant lie to cover up the murder”.

+He told Scroll in December that Rashid Dar had never been in trouble with the law enforcement agencies.
+“He has no police record,” he had said.
+“There’s not a single case against him.
+Even when there would be demonstrations in the past, he would never join.”

-Ahmad Dar also said that he saw red marks on his brother’s body, suggesting “as if it had been set on fire”.
+Ahmad Dar on Wednesday claimed that he saw red marks on his brother’s body, suggesting “as if it had been set on fire”.

 Soon after the body was handed over to the family, a large crowd turned up to join a protest in Kupwara.
 The protestors alleged that Dar was killed in custody and demanded justice.